 The following facilities have been assessed and found to be potentially suitable for use in times of emergency relief and / or recovery centres.
-Careful consideration must be given to the prevailing circumstances (such as the nature of the emergency event), the number of people requiring assistance and ability to readily staff the facility when selecting the most suitable option.
+Careful consideration must be given to the prevailing circumstances (such as the nature of the emergency event), the number of people requiring assistance and ability to readily staff the facility when selecting the most suitable option (of those listed below).